simonh1000/google-analytics-service-accounts/README.md

 ```

 ### Change log
+ - 2.4.0 - .get can also return a Promise
  - 2.3.0 - Replaced babel polyfill with runtime
  - 2.2.1 - Removed private data from tests
  - 2.2.0 - Added tests (unusable without my private key)